-Q: How can membership in CWCF’s RRSP/TFSA Program help my organization?
+Q: How can Common Good Capital help my organization?

-Q: Does our enterprise have to be a member of the Canadian Worker Cooperative Federation to take advantage of the RRSP/TFSA Program?
+Q: Does our organization have to be a member of the Canadian Worker Cooperative Federation to take advantage of the Registered Plans Program?

-A: Yes, only CWCF members are permitted to use the RRSP/TFSA Program.
-If your enterprise is a worker co-op (including a multi-stakeholder co-op with substantial worker control), you can apply for Regular Membership; if it is a different type of co-op or another eligible entity (e.g. Community Economic Development Fund or non-profit organization), you can apply for Associate Membership.
-Your enterprise must remain a member in good standing by paying annual Membership Dues in order to continue using CWCF’s RRSP/TFSA Program.
+A: Yes, only CWCF members are permitted to join Common Good Capital.
+If your organization is a worker co-op (including a multi-stakeholder co-op with substantial worker control), you can apply for Regular Membership; if it is a different type of co-op or another eligible entity (e.g. Community Economic Development corporation or non-profit organization), you can apply for Associate Membership.
+Your organization must remain a member in good standing by paying annual Membership Dues in order to continue using CWCF’s Registered Plans Program.
 Current dues rates are as follows.

-Q: Are co-operative shares and other securities eligible investments for Registered Plans (i.e. RRSP or TFSA accounts)?
+Q: Are co-operative shares and other securities (e.g., community bonds, business corporation shares) eligible investments for Registered Plans?

-A: Many types of co-operative securities are eligible investments for a Registered Plan.
+A: Many types of co-operative securities are eligible investments for a Registered Plan (i.e., an RRSP or TFSA).
 These qualified investments include common, membership, preferred or investment shares, and in some cases, bonds.
 Qualified investments also include any type of these shares purchased using patronage allocations.
 One exception to this eligibility is the membership shares of consumer co-operatives, i.e. shares required for membership in a co-operative that one can reasonably expect to pay a patronage allocation in respect to consumer goods or services.
 These types of shares are not eligible.

-In order to use CWCF’s RRSP and/or TFSA Program, a co-op must generally be a Specified Co-operative Corporation under the Canada Income Tax Act and Regulations, meeting the following requirements:
+In order to join Common Good Capital, a co-op must generally be a Specified Co-operative Corporation under the Canada Income Tax Act and Regulations, meeting the following requirements:

 - Incorporated under a co-op act